Download and print as a PDF (193kB pdf)

 What will happen after I leave hospital?

 Feel free to chat to the ward nurse or Nurse Specialist before discharge about any concerns you may have.
-If you have any concerns about your groin site or concerns specific to your cardiac procedure during your first week at home, please call the Cardiac Care Unit.
+If you have any concerns about your groin site or concerns about your cardiac procedure during your first week at home, please call the Cardiac Care Unit.

 You will be sent an outpatients’ telephone appointment for eight to twelve weeks after your TAVI for follow up with one of the structural heart team.